Thursday, May 9, 2024

 301 West Market Street, Williamsport Pa

-Formerly the Thrall Building, soon to be the new home of Jackass Brewery
+Formerly the Thrall Building, now home of Jackass Brewery

 Franklin Burroughs Thrall opened a wholesale grocery business in 1895, which he began in a building near where the Genetti Hotel sits today, at 202 West 4th Street.
 He soon moved to a three story brick building at 301 West Third Street.